Writer. Speaker. Apologist for the beauty of pugs. Ex-competitive figure skater. Mental health advocate. Still rocks out sometimes.

 - Grade 11 Earth Science class was spent perfecting my ability to gleek.
 Now I must be very careful whenever I eat anything sour.

 - I’m a left-handed night owl, which means when I‘m struggling to sign the inconveniently angled payment screen in the grocery store at midnight, no one’s around to hear me curse.

 My most treasured book is my passport.
-I believe that the more we know about each other, the more we will do to ensure each other’s long-term health and prosperity, whether it be for your neighbor next door or someone thousands of miles away who you’ve never met.
-The more we share our stories, the more we feel our inherent human connection and the less we feel pain and shame.
-Nobody is alone.
-You are not alone.
+I believe that the more we know about each other, the more we will do to ensure each other’s long-term health and prosperity, whether it be for your neighbor next door or someone thousands of miles away whom you’ve never met.
+The more we share our stories, the more we feel our inherent human connection and can discharge pain and shame.

 Thank you for being here.
 I hope you’ll come back often.